Is It Safe To Take Antibiotics When Pregnant?

 What Is The Safest Antibiotic For UTI During Pregnancy?

 According to a global survey published in the journal Antibiotics, urinary tract infections (UTIs) were found to be the most common infections requiring antibiotic treatment, accounting for a significant 67.9% of cases.
-When treating UTIs, the choice of antibiotic may vary depending on the specific organism identified in the urine culture.
+When treating UTI during pregnancy, the choice of antibiotic may vary depending on the specific organism identified in the urine culture.
 Commonly prescribed include Amoxicillin, Ampicillin, Cephalosporins, Nitrofurantoin, and Trimethoprim-Sulfamethoxazole.
 Some recent findings suggest a link between the use of sulfa derivatives and Nitrofurantoin and congenital disabilities if prescribed in the first trimester.
 The most commonly used sulfonamide during pregnancy, Trimethoprim-Sulfamethoxazole, should be avoided in late pregnancy due to the potential risk of the newborn developing kernicterus (brain damage due to high bilirubin in the baby’s blood) (7).

 Frequently Asked Questions